-- Gender sensitive and inclusive approach for disaster management in a patriarchal society such as Kerala still remains a hurdle.
+A gender-sensitive and -inclusive approach for disaster management in a patriarchal society such as Kerala still remains a work-in-progress.
 The goals of a truly inclusive system may be achieved only by involving marginalized communities in the decision-making process.
 The media’s response during all phases of the disaster was significant in bringing together the community and administration.